amar47shah/compassionate-coding/text.md

 The old man and I wrapped our parched throats in this spartan service layer and forged on through the deserts.
 We were weighed down by thick controllers and extensive callbacks, so we shed them.
 We stripped down to a predictable set of seven methods.

-In the controller layer I closed the authorization and sql injection loopholes, maybe just steps ahead of the intruders.
-I tore out the non-RESTful routes and replaced them by modeling new resources.
+We closed the authorization and sql injection loopholes, maybe just steps ahead of the intruders.
+We tore out the non-RESTful routes and replaced them by modeling new resources.

+Often, our dev branch was in a completely broken state.
+Having never traversed this desert before, we had no map and no compass, just the steady track of the beating sun.
+I didn't know the "right way" to rewrite a legacy Rails 2.3 app--I wasn't even very experienced with Ruby--and several lessons came in hindsight, some of them trivial and commonplace, like where you can't remove `self`.
+Others were subtler: use the Ruby style guide, and better yet, automate style-policing with Rubocop; wait to rewrite the routes in the Rails 3 DSL until you are restructuring the controllers.
+And this: get comfortable with saying no.

+The months wore on and deadlines loomed, but over the desolate horizon we saw it: the first flickers of green, then rows upon rows, a veritable forest of passing RSpec examples.
+We upgraded to Rails 3, then 4.
+We brought our code coverage to 95% of the models, and all of the controllers.
+Our mouths agape our eyes wide, we gasped in relief at the sight of civilization.
+We fell to our knees in an embrace, my partner and I, this legacy codebase and I.

+In the abstract for this talk, I said that your legacy codebase is your partner, like a husband or a wife, or any significant other.
+I mean this, literally, legacy code is my boyfriend.
+I want to talk a little today about how working with legacy code is like being in a relationship.
+And coming from the standpoint of someone who has has been cruel both to people and to code, I want to tell you why you should try to be compassionate instead.